demisto/content/Packs/jamf/Integrations/jamfV2/jamfV2_description.md

-#### Server URL:
-Your server URL (e.g.: https://yourdomain.jamfcloud.com)
-#### Username:
-The username of a user with relevant permissions to your Jamf Pro admin console
-#### Password:
-The login password for the above username.

-#### Authentication
+This integration supports three authentication methods:

-`Basic Authentication` is deprecated from version *10.35.0* of Jamf.
+1. **Basic authentication:** Deprecated starting from version *10.35.0* of Jamf.
 For more information, click [here](https://developer.jamf.com/jamf-pro/docs/classic-api-authentication-changes).

-This integration supports:
-- `Bearer Token Authentication` for versions *10.35.0* or later
-- `Basic Authentication` for version *10.34.0* or earlier.
+2. **Bearer token based on basic authentication:**
+Use `username and password`.
+The username and password of a user with relevant permissions to your Jamf Pro admin console
+3. **Bearer token based on client credentials:**
+Use `client ID and client secret`.
+See this [link](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/API_Roles_and_Clients.html) how te retrieve a client id and client secret.

+*Important*: Before creating an AI client, ensure that you create an API role with all the privileges as mentioned in the integration documentation.
+Then, associate the API client with that role.

+When using the first two methods, provide a username and password.
+The system will automatically attempt to generate a token (second method), and if unsuccessful, it will fallback to using the first method.